BladeRunnerJS/scaling-js-apps/services/input_services.md

 ## If an Error Occurs Provide Feedback to the User

-Somethings things go wrong.
+Sometimes things go wrong.
 If that happens then the user will be left with an Input feature that won't let them input anything.
 In case of error add an area to the Input Blade that can give the user feedback.